Wonderland – The Arrival of Gaia

 With the arrival of Gaia, we are now entering the penultimate stages of Wonderland.
 The name Gaia is taken from the ancient Greek goddess who was seen as the personification of Earth, – basically our modern day ‘Mother Nature’.
 For so long Wonderland has been in heavy emotional darkness, as we have moved through the swamps of The White Queen, the dark woods of King Gammelyn, the twisted tree roots of The Ghost Swift and The Queen’s Centurion, to pass under the Autumn trees at the start of Katie’s journey towards home.
 Underneath it all there has been a turmoil, until Katie’s final awakening in ‘Let your heart be the map’.
 The reason for the powerful light on Katie’s face, and the breeze in her hair was to link it to the moment she witnesses Gaia for the first time.
 Gaia is her salvation, and the one who has come to take Katie (and us) home.
 She arrives in a blast of sunlight to lead Katie and the key onto the right path.
 As I always said the colour yellow was significant, because for me is has always meant home, both in the story of the Wizard Of OZ, but also in my real childhood growing up in the fields of Kent, where rape seed was always a part of the landscape.
 In these new scenes we are viewing Gaia through Katie’s eyes, as we move from her arrival to ‘The Promise’ and finally ‘The spell’.

 You will notice that looking back over Wonderland from the point of ‘An Ocean of Tales Until the Shores of Home’ most new characters can be seen clutching a galleon ship … in some cases it is tiny and hidden, and in others they appear larger and larger until they reach the size of ships belonging to the White Queen.
 These have all led to this point, and have been a precursor for “Gaia’s Promise”.
 Here we are brought deep into the flowers, where Gaia speaks of her promise to Katie, how she will help her to go home.
-The tiny boat in her hands becomes a spell, and in the last frame we are faced with a life-size ship, ready to take Katie’s on her final path.
+The tiny boat in her hands grows under her spell, and in the last frame we are faced with the realisation of the life-size ship, ready to lead Katie on her final path to closing scenes

 But for now this is all I can write …… your imagination should be guided in the right direction, until the next scenes are ready to continue the story, and lead us all to the end of the series ………………….
 And maybe if you have a moment, for the first time since I started the series I now feel I can look back over the entire project so far with a genuine satisfaction I have covered the goals I set out with.
 All the colours, all the seasons, the good, the evil, the light and shade.